Melford Windmill Hill walk

 With a metal gate a short distance in front of you, turn right by the small signpost, walking along the fence line, with the open field to your right.

-This thistle is a typical example of the flora and fauna to be found on this walk.
-Thistles like this grow between 30 to 150cm tall, flowering from July to October.
+The thistle is a typical example of the flora and fauna to be found on this walk.
+Thistles grow between 12 to 60" (30 to 150cm) tall, flowering from July to October.

 When you reach the telephone post right beside the fence, with a wood line 218yd (200m) in front of you, turn right and walk uphill on the right-hand side of the tree line.
 There's no signpost here.
 As you move uphill, the path diverts into the wood line by a small signpost on the left-hand side of the wood, providing shade on a hot sunny day.

 East Anglia is an important agricultural area where the farmers grow more than a quarter of England's wheat and barley, which is used for animal feed, flour and making beer.